 Agentic use

-ibkr mcp makes every read-only CLI operation available to MCP clients: Claude Code, claude-desktop, or any other host that speaks the protocol.
+ibkr mcp makes read/status CLI operations and preview-only stock/ETF order drafts available to MCP clients: Claude Code, claude-desktop, or any other host that speaks the protocol.
 The same daemon serves the CLI and MCP.
 The MCP layer is a thin adapter over the existing RPCs.
 Official market calendars and stock/ETF quotes are also available; quote resources can be read once or subscribed to for streaming updates.

 This page is for the human installing the plugin and wondering "what can I actually ask Claude with this?"
 For exact tool parameters and JSON envelopes, see the auto-generated MCP tools reference.
 For protocol mechanics, see the upstream Model Context Protocol spec.